-We’re pleased to announce that, in partnership with North Wales Police, Coleg Cambria and the British Ironworks, the famous Knife Angel created at the British Ironworks from knives collected across the United Kingdom, will be coming to Wrexham to Queens Square in July.
+We’re pleased to announce that, in partnership with North Wales Police, Coleg Cambria and the British Ironworks, the famous Knife Angel created from knives collected across the United Kingdom, will at last be coming to Wrexham to Queens Square in October.